Scotland to get 1st Muslim leader as SNP elects Humza Yousaf

 The SNP holds 64 of the 129 seats in the Scottish parliament and governs in coalition with the much smaller Greens.
 The smaller party had warned it might quit the coalition if the SNP elected a leader that doesn’t share its progressive views — meaning a victory by Forbes or Regan could have splintered the government.

+Yousaf said he would ask the Conservative government in London for authorization to hold a new referendum.
+Prime Minister Rishi Sunak's office said the answer remained no.

-Yousaf has signaled he will act cautiously.
-He says he wants to build a “settled, sustained” majority for independence.
+Yousaf has also said he wants to build a “settled, sustained” majority for independence.
 Polls currently suggest Scottish voters are split about evenly on the issue.

 “To those in Scotland who don’t yet share the passion I do for independence, I will aim to earn your trust by continuing to govern well,” Yousaf said.